Chiropractic Techniques in Austin

 Chiropractic Biophysics (CBP) is the most published chiropractic technique with over 125 peer-reviewed spine and chiropractic research publications.
 For more information on CBP, visit their website.

-This classic chiropractic technique, was developed by D.D.
+This classic chiropractic technique was developed by D.D.
 Palmer, DC, and is taught in all chiropractic colleges.
 It addresses biomechanical failure in each section of the spine, as it relates to specific subluxation and focuses is on restoration to normal function as well as correction of subluxation.
 Diversified adjusting of the spine is done by hand and uses specific, high velocity, low amplitude thrusts, allowing for comfortable, effective correction of the distortions and subluxations of the spine.

 The Cox Flexion/Distraction Technique is a powerful, effective, conservative approach to low back and leg pain, and a great alternative to explore before surgery.
 Many patients with diagnosed herniated discs have resolved with this conservative technique, without surgery, injections, or drugs.
-In fact our success rate in resolution of herniated discs is well over 90%.
+In fact, our success rate in the resolution of herniated discs is well over 90%.
 This occurs even among patients already told they need surgery and that nothing else will help them.
-The Cox Technique is also very effective for patients with non-disc related conditions causing back pain (facet syndrome, degeneration, spondylolisthesis, sprain/strain, scoliosis, transitional vertebra, sacroiliac subluxation, stenosis and more).
+The Cox Technique is also very effective for patients with non-disc related conditions causing back pain (facet syndrome, degeneration, spondylolisthesis, sprain/strain, scoliosis, transitional vertebra, sacroiliac subluxation, stenosis, and more).

 The following video explains this technique and how it can help you in detail: